 Gay rights in the U.S. can be divided into two eras: before Stonewall and after Stonewall.
 While LGBTQ people face many challenges today, life as an LGBTQ person before the Stonewall riots was particularly challenging.

-That's because of a web of local and state laws made that restricted the rights of gay people before 1969.
+That's because of a web of local and state laws restricted the rights of gay people before 1969.
 Those mandates included anything from the restriction of dancing in public with a same-sex partner to anti-sodomy laws that criminalized private sexual acts performed in people's own homes.
 Police used these laws to harass and intimidate LGBTQ people, raiding gay clubs and enforcing "gender-appropriate" clothing laws.
 The laws also required people to wear a minimum of three pieces of clothing deemed appropriate for their gender, and they were designed to target transgender people, cross-dressers or anyone who didn't conform to a set of gender signifiers [source: Carter].
 In every state but Illinois, which became the first to repeal its sodomy laws in 1961, it was effectively illegal simply to be gay.

 The 1950s were especially brutal, due to a witch hunt sometimes known as the Lavender Scare.
 During this period, from around 1945-69, the anti-communist scourge of McCarthyism also targeted LGBTQ people as criminals or perverts.
 In fact, this anti-gay hysteria regressed gay rights and attitudes toward LGBTQ people, which had gradually become more relaxed since the beginning of the 20th century.